rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 In long distance course, Nutrition plays a very key role.
 As the day is long, you need to fuel and hydrate yourself constantly.
 And bike is the best time to get some calories in.
 When you hit the run, your stomach can’t handle much calories.

-I had 6 gels, so about 2 gels an hour.
+With bottles gone, I had 6 gels still with me.
+My estimate was to finish bike around 3 hours.
+So about 2 gels an hour.
 Good.
 This would give me 44 gm of carbs.
 I was also carrying snickers, so another 10gm of carbs an hour.
 While not enough, it was not bad.
 It would take care of my fuel.

 But I also needed to hydrate.
 And hydration is more than just plan water.
 Body loses lot of sweat in the race.
 To replenish that, electrolytes are needed.
 An ideal combination is mix of Sodium / Magnesium / Potassium and Calcium.
 But plain salt would also do, sodium is often most lacking.

 Continuing pedalling, I took the first gel.
 I was slowly overtaking people.
 The first aid station came at 12km mark.
 I got 200ml Bisleri there, and NO SALT was available!!
-Even on all other aid station, it was all water / fast n up and banana on one.
-No salt.
+Even on all other aid station, it was all water / fast n up and banana.
+But no salt.
 This is something that organizers must fix for the future.
 Salt is essential for long distance races.
 Yes, I should have kept a backup.
 But this is a supported race, there should be salt on the aid station.

 Anyway, I focused on task at hand and maintained a steady 30-32 kmph pace.
 The Km 42 to 45 were expectedly very steep and challenging.
-I kept an eye on the power meter here, idea is not to go too hard on this and suffer later.
+I kept an eye on the power reading on my garmin.
+The idea is not to go too hard on this and suffer later.
+Power reading gives a concrete reading on the effort you are putting in, no guess work needed.

 My Cycling FTP is 229 watts.
 I was racing with 170-190 watts as my target race power.
 For these inclines, I went till 200-210w but nothing beyond that.
 Thanks to all the low RPM work MD made me do, I was able to push through the long climb.